 I struggle to talk about Santa aka Saint Nicholas (we celebrate them as the same person in our house); and how do I make sure we spend enough time celebrating the most important but all too often overshadowed, Jesus?
 How many presents?
 Where we will be which days and who we will be with?
-Trying to humbly explain to many relatives why we really don’t want them to give more than a gift or two.
+Trying to humbly explain to many relatives why we really don’t want them to give so many gifts.

 A part of me wants this holiday to be an explosion of gifts and surprises around every corner, a time of endless celebrations and gatherings.
 Yet the deepest parts of me long to minimize the consumption and craze and maximize Christ.
 I firmly believe we will never regret parenting decisions made with a heavy reliance on the Holy Spirit.